-Boston's Great Molasses Flood of 1919
+Remembering Boston's Great Molasses Flood of 1919

 While most of us probably think of molasses as a tasty ingredient in treats like gingerbread, the sticky stuff has quite a few other uses.
-With a little know-how one can turn molasses into rum or industrial alcohol fairly easily, and the Purity Distilling Company had built the gigantic tank in Boston’s North End in 1915 to supply its booze-making operations.
+With a little know-how, one can turn molasses into rum or industrial alcohol fairly easily, and the Purity Distilling Company had built the gigantic tank in Boston’s North End in 1915 to supply its booze-making operations.

-The human cost of the disaster was even grimmer.
+The human cost of the disaster was even more grim.
 The wave of molasses moved so quickly and so forcefully that anyone who was unlucky enough to be in its way didn’t stand much of a chance.
 They were either knocked over and crushed or drowned in the goo.
 The flood claimed 21 lives, and another 150 people suffered injuries.
 Any flood would have been disastrous, but the viscous nature of molasses made rescue attempts even trickier.
 Medics and police officers arrived on the scene quickly but had to slog through waist-deep goo to reach victims.

 The Blame Game

 How did this tragedy happen in the first place?
-The United States Industrial Alcohol Company was quick to blame everyone’s favorite early-20th-century scapegoats: anarchists.
+The United States Industrial Alcohol Company was quick to blame everyone’s favorite early 20th-century scapegoats: anarchists.
 The company claimed that since its alcohol was an ingredient in government munitions, anarchists must have sabotaged the tank by detonating a bomb.
 Another theory explained that the molasses had fermented inside the tank, which led to an explosion.

 The man who oversaw the construction wasn’t an engineer or an architect; in fact, he couldn’t even read a blueprint.
 The tank needed to be an engineering marvel to hold all that weight, but the company never even consulted an engineer on the project.
-Basically, it threw up a gigantic tank as quickly and cheaply as possible, skimped on inspections and safety tests, and hoped for the best.
+Basically, it threw up a gigantic tank as quickly and as cheaply as possible, skimped on inspections and safety tests, and hoped for the best.

 In light of these details, it’s amazing that the tank held together for four years.
 Nearby residents reported that the tank had leaked since its construction.
 Rather than fix the problem, the United States Industrial Alcohol Company had painted the tank brown so the leaks would be less noticeable.

-The largely working-class North End residents who had lost their homes and loved ones in the disaster predictably turned their rage towards the United States Industrial Alcohol Company.
+The largely working-class North End residents who had lost their homes and loved ones in the disaster predictably turned their rage toward the United States Industrial Alcohol Company.
 USIA soon found itself named as the defendant in 125 lawsuits, which led to a legal battle that nearly matched the flood’s scale.

 The Massachusetts Superior Court named Colonel Hugh Ogden as the auditor who would hear the evidence and report back on the cause of the disaster.
-It took Ogden nearly six years to hear testimony from 3,000 witnesses.
+It took Ogden nearly six years to hear testimony from 3000 witnesses.
 When he finally penned his report, he concluded that there was no evidence to support the company’s theory of anarchist saboteurs.
 Instead, Ogden found that the “factor of safety” in the tank’s construction and inspection had been woefully low.
-USIA was liable for the damage and paid around $7,000 to the family of each victim.
+USIA was liable for the damage and paid around $7000 to the family of each victim.

 The Great Molasses Flood still seems like a tragedy that could have been averted, but the disaster really drew attention to the potential repercussions of shaky construction.
 The case helped prompt Massachusetts and many other states to pass laws requiring that engineers and architects inspect and approve plans for major construction projects.